allegro/axion-release-plugin/docs/configuration/ci_servers.md

 disabling checks that need to interact with git (like uncommitted files check or ahead of remote check).

+## Shallow clones

+Many CI servers use shallow clone to optimize repository fetching (for example GitHub actions).
+However, if only 1 commit from the top of the branch is fetched, `axion-release` doesn't see the latest tag and is unable to determine the correct version.

+Because of this issue, `axion-release` can automatically unshallow the repository if executed on CI server.
+To enable it, use:

+    scmVersion {
+        unshallowRepoOnCI.set(true)
+    }

+This behavior is experimental and has been tested on the following CI servers:

+-   GitHub Actions

+## GitHub Actions

+`axion-release` has dedicated support for GitHub Actions and you don't need any custom configs to make it working.

+Here's what Axion does for you under the hood:

+-   gets the original branch name for workflows triggered by `pull_request` - see [versionWithBranch](version.md#versionwithbranch-default)

 ## Jenkins

 Jenkins and `axion-release` cooperate nicely.
 However, because Jenkins